The Economics of OnlyFans Clones: How much can you actually make?

 It’s the most profitable business model on the internet: taking a percentage of someone else’s transactions.

-If you launch your own white-label platform (an “OnlyFans Clone”), the economics are identical—except you keep the 20%.
+If you launch your own white-label platform (an “OnlyFans Clone”), the economics are identical, except you keep the 20%.

 In this guide, we’ll break down the revenue potential and costs of running your own platform.
+For a deeper look at the numbers, see our fansite economics revenue breakdown.

 The Revenue Model